Skip to Main Content

 • Ensure that proper equipment use and safety rules are followed by staff.

-• Work with Activity Staff to create and execute camp programming that is age appropriate, productive, and fun.
+• Work with Activity Staff to create and execute camp programming that is age-appropriate, productive, and fun.

-• Attend the Senior Staff Training Weekend in spring.
+• Attend the Senior Staff Training Weekend in the spring.

 • Carry an assigned radio and be available in case of an emergency at all times.